 When I advocate, I will do so zealously within the bounds of ethical behavior, recognizing that my strongest asset as an advocate is the credibility I have built by standing on the other two pillars of my lawyering philosophy.
 I will not try to sweep negative factors under the rug.
 Rather, I will plainly face contrary facts and authorities, and I will distinguish them candidly and fairly.
 In so doing, I increase my credibility, and my arguments become more persuasive.

 I am proud to be a fellow of both the American College of Mortgage Attorneys ("ACMA") and the American College of Real Estate Lawyers ("ACREL").
 For ACMA, I serve on the Board of Regents, the Corporate Counsel Committee, the Legislation Committee, the Residential & Regulatory Committee (as Vice-Chair), and the Technology Committee.
-For ACREL, I serve on the Innovation and Practice Committee, the Public Policy Committee, and the Title Insurance Committee.
+For ACREL, I serve on the Innovation & Practice Committee (as Chair), the Public Policy Committee, and the Title Insurance Committee.